Le Creuset Style Dutch Oven Workshop

 Class size is intentionally limited to create a comfortable and personal experience with plenty of individual guidance and space to enjoy the setting.

-Upcoming Workshop June 5th
+Past Workshop June 5th

 Upcoming Offering: The Art Reset Retreat at the Wild Rice Resort